pipilu89/haikou-banana-hostel/pages/first-time-in-china.md

 Trip.com app is good for booking hotels, attractions, train tickets and flights.
 It has a larger selection of accommodations than booking.
 When you book a hotel check the details that the hotel accepts foreigners because some hotels still have trouble accepting foreigners.

-You can also book train tickets on the offical government train ticket website: https://www.12306.cn/en/index.html
+You can also book train tickets on the official government train ticket website: https://www.12306.cn/en/index.html